bersp/turbfpe/README.md

 Parameters in this file fall into three broad categories: **configuration parameters** (paths and plotting options), **general parameters** (measurement-wide constants such as the sampling frequency, integral scale, or Taylor microscale), and **function-specific parameters** (settings that belong to one routine only, defined in the corresponding section (e.g. p2.compute_wilcoxon_test.\*)).

-By design, **the rutine section organizes the workflow** into four ordered blocks: **preanalysis**, **turbulence diagnostics**, **Markov analysis**, and **entropy production**.
+By design, **the routine section organizes the workflow** into four ordered blocks: **preanalysis**, **turbulence diagnostics**, **Markov analysis**, and **entropy production**.
 Each list entry is a literal function name; at runtime the driver reads these strings and calls the corresponding Python function in sequence.
 Leaving all entries intact executes the full end-to-end pipeline, but you can quickly comment-out or remove individual lines (or whole sub-lists) to skip stages, rerun only a subset, or pause after a checkpoint and experiment with the outputs before continuing.

 ## Configuration parameters